rubo77/Goldkarpfen/README.md

    export EDITOR="nano"

-### 2. Install the basic dependencies:
+### 2. INSTALL THE BASIC DEPENDENCIES
 ag (the-silver-searcher), fzy (or fzf), libressl/openssl, xxd from vim/xxd-standalone

+*IMPORTANT:* test if the basic dependencies are met (must not return `ERROR`):
+`./check-dependencies.sh`

+### 3. CREATE AN ACCOUNT

+    ./new-account
+    # note: KEY_ADDR
+    # Check the config:
+    more ./Goldkarpfen.config
+    # note: SERVER_PORT

+If you want an offline instance -> proceed with STEP 6.

+### 4. Install the dependencies for download and hosting

+    darkhttpd, curl

+Test your settings:

+    ./check-dependencies.sh

+Should return: ... host get ok

-Choose a method for hosting: 3a.
-ONION-SHARING _or_ 3b. i2p-SHARING
+### 5.Choose a method for hosting:
+- 5A.
+ONION-CTRL
+- 5B.
+ONION-STATIC
+- 5C.
+I2P

-### 3a.
-ONION-SHARING
+### 5A.
+ONION-CTRL
 Install the dependencies:

-iproute2, python3, python-stem, darkhttpd, tor, curl
+    python3, python-stem, tor

-Edit your /etc/tor/torrc to contain this:
+Edit your `/etc/tor/torrc` to contain this:

     ControlPort 9051
     CookieAuthentication 1